5.1 Introduction to FAIR

 Image presenting OAIS concept, starting with the help of data steward leading researchers through pre-ingest.

 These two concepts are both high-level guiding principles to structure data management processes, which have considerable common ground, but also unique aspects.
-Looking back at Chapters 3 and 4 in the DAG, which cover pre-ingest, ingest, and curation, many practices have already been discussed which impact one or more of the FAIR principles, e.g.,: data sharing, data access levels, file formats, documentation, metadata, reuse, persistent identifier, and dissemination.
+Looking back at Chapters 3 and 4 in the DAG, which cover pre-ingest, ingest, and curation, many practices have already been discussed which impact one or more of the FAIR principles, e.g.: data sharing, data access levels, file formats, documentation, metadata, reuse, persistent identifier, and dissemination.
 FAIR has added to these processes that the metadata should be aligned with that of other digital objects in the same discipline, which may add some additional curation checks to make sure (domain-specific) standards and vocabularies are implemented.
 On the other hand, the FAIR principles don’t cover long-term digital preservation (although Wilkinson et al. 2016 does); the goal of the principles is to have FAIR data, but there is no expectation as for how long this data will be FAIR or even how long the data will exist altogether.
 This does not mean, however, that long-term preservation isn’t an essential part of archival work.

 FAIR and Open

-FAIR data can be restricted data, but have Metadata available.
+FAIR data can be restricted data, but have metadata available.

 A common misconception is that FAIR data must be open.
 While data can be both open and FAIR, the FAIR principles do not stipulate that data must be open in order to be FAIR-compliant.
 The concept of Accessibility means that data access conditions should be well-defined.
 Data can have any access category, and the data can be considered Accessible as long as this is clearly communicated in a data usage licence.
 Another way to be FAIR when you cannot be open is to accompany a restricted data file with openly accessible metadata.
-Chapter 4 covers the special conditions of data restriction and embargo, and describes how to approach this.
+Chapter 4, section 2 covers the special conditions of data restriction and embargo, and describes how to approach this.

 FAIR and CARE